beast-slayer/NavBar_Android-Pie-OP5/README.md

 Tested on: OnePlus 3/3T [Pixel Experience based on Android P]

 ## Warnings:
-Disable any other module which also conflicts with the build.prop

 Flash at your own risk we are not responsible for any bricked devices

 ## Changelog